Judy at Carnegie Hall: 2001 compact disc release

-In 2001, Capitol released Judy at Carnegie Hall as a double Compact Disc set (catalog number 72435-72876-2-3).
-This edition has the songs in their original running order, and includes material that was not on the original LP set: Garland's monologues and comments to the audience and orchestra; the orchestra preparing for the next number; and a false start on "Come Rain or Come Shine."
-The CD release purports to reproduce the concert as the Carnegie Hall audience heard it, "warts and all."
+In 2001, Capitol released the album as a double Compact Disc set (catalog number 72435-27876-2-3).
+This edition has the songs in their original running order, and includes material that was not on the original LP set: Garland's monologues and comments to the audience and orchestra; the orchestra preparing for the next number; and a false start on "Come Rain or Come Shine".
+The CD release purports to reproduce the concert as the audience heard it, "warts and all".